patricksilva1/patricksilva1/README.md

 </p>

 ---
+Ex-member of CFN (Brazilian Marine Corps) acted with software development and network security.
 A guy with a deep interest in technology and how it can benefit us in our lives.